dmauser/azure-virtualwan/vpn-over-er/README.md

 In the previous example, you see NAT is triggered only using IPsec VPN and it will show a higher **TTL** which is **63**.
 When traffic goes over ER it will decrement **TTL to 60** based on the number of hops that the traffic goes thru.

-Here is an example when Spoke1VM reaches extended branchvm (10.3.0.4/NAT IP ) and branchvm (10.100.0.100) and you will see **TTL is 60** because it goes over multiple hops (customer router, provider, ER Gateways, etc.).
+Here is an example when Spoke1VM reaches Extended-BranchVM (10.3.0.4) and BranchVM (10.100.0.100) and you will see **TTL is 60** because it goes over multiple hops (customer router, provider, ER Gateways, etc.).

 ```Bash